Updated On : January 17, 2023

 After reading items from apps and websites, you should read the newspaper.
 This is because articles you create for websites are repeated, and you have a deeper understanding of these issues after receiving an introduction from websites.

-Don't get involved in local or state news.
-They will never appear on a question paper and always concentrate on national and international concerns, such as a policy that has been reintroduced in parliament, any deal or formal/informal talks between India and any other country, the names of Acts, and the names of technical, financial terminology.
+Always concentrate on national and international concerns, such as a policy that has been reintroduced in parliament, any deal or formal/informal talks between India and any other country, the names of Acts, and the names of technical and financial terminology.

 Read more: Short tricks to enhance your CLAT English preparation